beautyjoy/beautyjoy.github.io/summer-pd/index.md

 <!--[pd-app-link]: https://bjc.link/PD2019App. -->

 BJC is a College Board-endorsed AP Computer Science Principles curriculum and professional development based on the themes of creativity and social impacts.
-Since 2012, we have provided professional development to more than 600 teachers throughout the U.S., reaching more than 5,000 students. <b>If you are interested in attending PD in Summer 2020, please complete our [BJC Summer 2020 PD interest form][pd-interest-form-link].</b>
+Since 2012, we have provided professional development to more than 600 teachers throughout the U.S., reaching more than 5,000 students. <b>If you are interested in attending PD in Summer 2020, please complete our [BJC Summer 2020 PD interest form][pd-interest-form-link].
+Or, if you are ready to apply to our PD workshop, please scroll to the Workshop Schedule below.</b>

 [pd-interest-form-link]: https://bjc.link/BJCinterest2020